JustinL01/SC1015_B137_Team2_MiniProject/README.md

 * Whether we can predict if someone will cancel their hotel reservation, and if we can identify key factors that contribute to the cancellation of reservations

-** Which machine learning technique is the most optimal for the prediction of booking cancellations
+* Which machine learning technique is the most optimal for the prediction of booking cancellations

 # Motivation

--Ensure hotels optimise their operations and minimise losses due to cancellations
+* Ensure hotels optimise their operations and minimise losses due to cancellations

--Help hotels proactive measures to reduce cancellations and improve customer satisfaction.
+* Help hotels proactive measures to reduce cancellations and improve customer satisfaction.
 Ultimately, to gain more profits.

 # Machine Learning Techniques used